LukeZengf/MealBucks/README.md

 ### How to run:

 Clone the repository and navigate to the directory where the electron app is located.
-Type "npm start" in the terminal in the same directory.
-Make sure you have node.js and the necessary packages installed.
+Setup electron on your own computer using node.js and npm.
+Then open a terminal and type in "npm start"